Hi. I’m Jonathan Eshkeri, English solicitor and Spanish abogado, practising law in London and in Tarragona, just south of Barcelona.

 During the 60s, 70s and 80s and even more so in the period between the early 90s and the crash in 2008, the purchase of homes in Spain became extremely prevalent amongst Brits.
 Even after the crash there is a healthy appetite amongst Brits for Spanish property.
 The result is that a huge number of UK nationals now own property in Spain, very often unencumbered.
 It stands to reason that a proportion of those property owners incur liabilities which they can’t discharge and they may even be declared bankrupt as a result.
 Sometimes properties are purchased in the name of companies registered in foreign jurisdictions, such as England & Wales, or Scotland, or perhaps in the name of a Delaware registered company.

-I’d like to take you through the broad steps necessary to register an interest in Spanish assets, with a particular focus on real estate, and then consider how to realise the asset successfully and cost effectively if needs be.
+I’d like to take you through the broad steps necessary to register an interest in Spanish assets, with a heavy focus on real estate, and then to realise the asset successfully and cost effectively if needs be.
 If you’re watching via our website www.solicitorsinspain.com then further down the page you’ll find some bullet points setting out each step, and below that a transcript of everything I’m saying, in case you find that easier to follow, either now or later on.
 Of course, I’ll be more than happy to speak with you either on the telephone or in person about a specific matter when I’ll be able to provide you with a lot more detail.